Kyllingene/brim/README.md

 ### Details

-Brim uses a wrapping 30000-cell tape, with a single wrapping signed byte in each cell.
+Brim uses a wrapping 30000-cell tape, with a single wrapping unsigned byte in each cell.

 ### Debug